 Editor’s Notes: To be fair to tiered pricing, this model does work admirably for many companies, and has for many years.
 Participating in a tiered pricing model is far from Defcon 1, but you should at least compare how your pricing stacks up against the other two models.
 There are worse pricing models out there too, we just won’t dig into them in this article.

-Fixed pricing is the easiest model to understand.
+Fixed rate, or flat fee pricing is the easiest model to understand.
 You simply pay one rate for all your transactions and call it a day.
 This usually consists of a percentage, a flat fee, or a combination of both.
 For example, your processor may charge $0.15 + 2.7%, regardless of what the interchange rate is for each particular transaction.

 This pricing model has become increasingly popular as a way to simplify processing, reporting and margin analysis.
 It protects merchants from fluctuations in interchange rates, and provides a safety net for merchants who are experiencing a shifting payment mix over time (i.e., regulated debit transactions shifting to unregulated.)

 In many cases, you can find an effective fixed pricing rate that beats both tiered and interchange plus, depending on your payment mix and the number of transactions you process each month.
 Fixed pricing helps eliminate the guesswork around margins, since you tend to pay one rate regardless of card type.

 Fixed pricing is also a model that aligns your best interests with your processors.
 Unlike with interchange plus, processors are incentivized to offer you least-cost routing and other programs that help keep costs low (and their margins slightly higher).